 What is the most efficient way to heat a garage?

-Before choosing a heater, the first thing you’ll need to do is fully insulate your garage and garage doors.
+Before choosing a heater, you must fully insulate your garage and garage doors.
 Without adequate insulation you’ll spend hundreds (or thousands) on lost heat.
-Next, based on your garage size and target temperature, look for a heater that will run when needed.
-Gas heaters can be the most efficient way to heat due to their ability to quickly heat a space and turn off the blower motors.
+Next, based on your garage size and target temperature, you can just look for a heater that will run when needed.
+Gas heaters can be the most efficient way to heat because they can quickly heat a space and turn off the blower motors.

 What type of heater is best for a garage?

 The size of the garage often dictates the best heater.
-For single car garages a wall or ceiling mounted garage is often best.
-While for 2 or 3 stall garages you’ll want to turn to gas (LP or propane) for a sure-bet heating to higher temperatures.
-Building a new garage?
+For single-car garages, a wall or ceiling-mounted garage is usually best.
+While for two or 3-stall garages, you’ll want to turn to gas (LP or propane) for sure-bet heating to higher temperatures.
+Are you building a new garage?
 Then I’d consider investing in radiant in-floor heating.

 Should I heat my garage in the winter?

 You should only heat your garage in winter if it’s necessary, of course.
-Reasons to heat a garage often include keeping an outdoor fridge or freezer above 45-degrees.
-Or, for hobbies like woodworking (my use) you NEED to heat it for keeping glue and other cannot-freeze items above freezing.
+Reasons to heat a garage often include keeping an outdoor fridge or freezer above 45 degrees.
+Or, for hobbies like woodworking (my use), you NEED to heat it to keep glue and other cannot-freeze items above freezing.

 How many BTU's does it take to heat a 2 car garage?

-The minimum is generally 35,0000 BTU’s in warmer climates up to 70,000 in bitter cold climates with tall ceiling spaces (remembering a 12′ ceiling can add 50% to your space over an 8′ ceiling).
+The minimum is generally 35,0000 BTUs in warmer climates, up to 70,000 in bitterly cold temperatures with tall ceiling spaces (remembering a 12′ ceiling can add 50% to your room over an 8′ top).

 Summary